Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 Some of these include Naupaka, Pōhuehue, and if you’re lucky, Maiapilo.

-All said, if you’re interested in learning more about these and other native Hawaiian plants from across the islands, I encourage you to read more in my separate post.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide